ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 The COSE Receipts document {{-cose-receipts}} defines a common framework for defining different types of proofs, such as proof of inclusion, about verifiable data structures (VDS).
 For instance, inclusion proofs guarantee to a verifier that a given serializable element is recorded at a given state of the VDS, while consistency proofs are used to establish that an inclusion proof is still consistent with the new state of the VDS at a later time.

-In this document, we define a new type of VDS, associated with the Confidential Consortium Framework (CCF) ledger.
+In this document, we define a new type of VDS, associated with an application of the Confidential Consortium Framework (CCF) ledger that implements the SCITT Architecture defined in {{-scitt-architecture}}.
 This VDS carries indexed transaction information in a binary Merkle Tree, where new transactions are appended to the right, so that the binary decomposition of the index of a transaction can be interpreted as the position in the tree if 0 represents the left branch and 1 the right branch.
-Compared to {{-certificate-transparency-v2}}, the leaves of CCF trees carry additional internal information for the following purposes:
+Compared to {{RFC9162}}, the leaves of CCF trees carry additional internal information for the following purposes:

 1. To bind the full details of the transaction executed, which is a super-set of what is exposed in the proof and captures internal information details useful for detailed system audit, but not for application purposes.
-1. To verify that elements are only written by the Trusted Execution Environment, which addresses the persistence of committed transactions that happen between new signatures of the Merkle Tree root.
+1. To allow the distributed system executing the application logic in Trusted Excecution Environments to persist signatures to storage early, but only enable receipt production once they are fully committed by the consensus protocol.

 ## Requirements Notation